top of page

 Sehr vs. Viel - What is The Difference in German?

-Little words are often tricky to use in German, and it’s easy to see why students struggle to distinguish between “sehr” and “viel” since both have a similar meaning.
-This post will explain the difference and help you use them correctly moving forward.
+Small words can be challenging to use in German, and it's understandable why students find it difficult to differentiate between "sehr" and "viel," as they have similar meanings.
+This post aims to clarify the difference and help you use them correctly in the future.

 Navigating the Fine Line between Sehr and Viel in German